Our Ambitious GoalSafe Water for a Brighter Future

 Safe Water for a Brighter Future

-Our mission is to transform lives by preventing water-borne disease, promoting family health and self-reliance.
+Our mission is to prevent waterborne infectious diseases by promoting family health and self-reliance.

 This is accomplished by teaching effective safe water practices, rapid community water testing, household water treatment, and safe water storage.